-As a corollary to the University's commitment to protect and promote free expression, members of the University community must also act in conformity with the principle of free expression.
-Although members of the University community are free to criticize and contest the views expressed on campus, and to criticize and contest speakers who are invited to express their views on campus, they may not obstruct or otherwise interfere with the freedom of others to express views they reject or even loathe.
-To this end, the University has a solemn responsibility not only to promote a lively and fearless freedom of debate and deliberation, but also to protect that freedom when others attempt to restrict it.
+As a corollary to the University of Southern Mississippi's commitment to protect and promote free expression, members of the University of Southern Mississippi community must also act in conformity with the principle of free expression.
+Although members of the University of Southern Mississippi community are free to criticize and contest the views expressed on campus, and to criticize and contest speakers who are invited to express their views on campus, they may not obstruct or otherwise interfere with the freedom of others to express views they reject or even loathe.
+To this end, the University of Southern Mississippi has a solemn responsibility not only to promote a lively and fearless freedom of debate and deliberation, but also to protect that freedom when others attempt to restrict it.